 If you are new to judo, your first session is free!!

 Simply contact us for advice on which of our sessions is right for you to come along and try.
-For your 2nd session you must purchase a membership to one of our two governing bodies (for as little as £10) and start paying session costs.
+For your 2nd session, you need to sign up to one of our membership options:

 Membership of either of these two bodies gives you a licence to practise Judo and provides you with personal accident insurance.

 |Governing body membership type||Cost||Club membership purchase also required?|

 |BJC U18 – Annual||£28 (or £18 if upgrading from a provisional) and £24 to renew||Yes|

 |BJA U18 – Annual||£31 and £28 to renew||Yes|